jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Operations_Manual/running-frinx-odl-initial.md

 Older distributions can be downloaded from our [archive](https://frinx.io/archive) By downloading the file you accept the FRINX software agreement: [EULA](7793505-v7-Frinx-ODL-Distribution-Software-End-User-License-Agreement.pdf)

-### Start your FRINX ODL Distribution
+### Activate your FRINX ODL Distribution

 To activate your installation, unzip the file and open the directory.
-Enter the following commands in a terminal (the token is unique to your user account on frinx.io and cannot be shared with other users.
+Enter the following commands in a terminal to start and activate Frinx ODL (the token is unique to your user account on frinx.io and cannot be shared with other users.
 It can be found [here](https://frinx.io/my-licenses-information) (you need to be logged in frinx.io to view your token)

     bin/karaf frinx.createtoken [frinx-license_secret-token]